apache/openwhisk-deploy-kube/README.md

 You can use a different name and/or namespace simply by changing the commands used below.

-**NOTE:** Clone the repository https://github.com/apache/openwhisk-deploy-kube.git and use to helm chart available under the `helm/openwhisk` folder.
+**NOTE:** Clone the repository https://github.com/apache/openwhisk-deploy-kube.git and use to Helm chart available under the `helm/openwhisk` folder.

 Deployment can be done by using the following single command:
 ```shell